SeongcheolJeong/iset3d/README.md

 Note: This repository was formerly ISET3d-v4, pbrt2iset, and before that we relied on RenderToolbox4.

 ISET3d was originally developed in Brian Wandell's [Vistalab group](https://vistalab.stanford.edu/) at [Stanford University](stanford.edu), along with co-contributors from other research institutions and industry.

+## Experimental Python Port

+A very small subset of ISET3d is being reimplemented in Python under the `python/` directory.
+This effort is experimental and currently provides only basic recipe management and a simple Docker wrapper.